Careers with a Chemistry Degree: Your Path to Diverse Opportunities

 Step 3: Network Like a Pro

 Join organizations like the American Chemical Society (ACS) or attend conferences.
-LinkedIn is your friend here—connect with alumni from your university who work in chemistry-adjacent fields.
+Practically speaking, linkedIn is your friend here—connect with alumni from your university who work in chemistry-adjacent fields.
 Informational interviews can reveal hidden opportunities.

 Step 4: Upskill Strategically

 Not all careers require a PhD, but some do.
-As an example, forensic science often needs a master’s, while pharmaceutical research might prefer candidates with a PhD.
+On top of that, for example, forensic science often needs a master’s, while pharmaceutical research might prefer candidates with a PhD.
 Online courses (Coursera, edX) or certifications in data analysis or project management can make you stand out.

 Step 5: Tailor Your Resume and Cover Letter